-Please note, however, that the consolidated operations of ING Bank N.V. are not identical with the reported financial and statistical information on a segment basis for ING Group's banking business as described in the ING Group Q2 Report.
-In addition, ING Group is not responsible for production of the ING Bank N.V.
-Registration Document.
+With respect to the Q1 Report, prospective investors should note that the Issuer's consolidated operations are not identical with the reported financial and statistical information on a segment basis for the banking business of ING Groep N.V. as described in the Q1 Report.
+In addition, ING Groep N.V. is not responsible for production of this Registration Document.